The Ultimate Guide To Spring Plant Care

 Many plants go dormant over the winter, allowing them to conserve energy during the months they can’t function efficiently.
-Dormancy can be triggered by a few different factors, including temperature, soil moisture, and daylength.
-For houseplants living in a controlled environment (our homes), shorter days in the autumn are often what initiates dormancy.
+Dormancy can be triggered by a few different factors, including temperature, soil moisture, and day length.
+For houseplants living in a controlled environment like our homes, shorter days in the autumn are often what initiates dormancy.

 As days get longer the closer we get to spring, you can expect your houseplants to wake up from their winter dormancy.
 Read on to learn about the spring care tips we recommend to help your plants adjust, which are best done anytime from late winter to early spring.

 First things first—let’s get the dirty work out of the way!
 It’s easy to forget about roots, but they are a critical part of your plant’s overall health.
 Even if your plant is thriving, it’s best to take a peek at least once a year.

 To check the roots, gently slide your plant out of its pot.
 If you see roots winding all the way around the outside of the rootball or see more roots than soil, it’s time to repot!

 For larger plants, it may not be easy to remove the pot.
 A few signs that repotting is in order: roots are creeping along the top of the soil, roots are growing out of the drainage hole, or water rushes through the pot when watering.
 Most plants won’t need to be repotted more than once a year, and some can go three or more years between.
 If repotting isn’t needed this year, skip ahead to the next section.

 Here are a few items we recommend: